stakater/mto-docs/content/kubernetes-resources/tenant/tenant-overview.md

 * `allowed` restricts a tenant to creating pods only with the specified `priorityClasse`.
 The empty string `""` is treated like any other `priorityClass` name.
 If you use it while filtering PodPriorityClasses, you must include `""` in the tenant's allow-list, or it will be filtered out.
 If no PodPriorityClass is specified for a resource, it will be treated as `""`.

-The following resources will be watched for PodPriorityClasses:
+Following resources will be watched for PodPriorityClasses:

 * Pods
 * Deployments